Head to head

 Buy the GivEnergy EV Charger if:

-- You already own a GivEnergy home battery and want seamless battery-to-EV charging
+- You own a GivEnergy or compatible home battery

 - OZEV grant eligibility matters to you